fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 At this point the <i>dependencies</i> part is most interesting to us, because it defines what <i>dependencies</i>, or external libraries, the project has.

 Now we want to use axios.
-We define the library directly into the file <i>package.json</i>, but it is better to install it from the command line.
+Theoretically, we could define the library directly in the <i>package.json</i> file, but it is better to install it from the command line.

 ```js
 npm install axios --save